- Popular Searches

 Primary Instrument

-Choose 7 credits in one instrument (voice or piano) with an optional Senior Recital.
+Choose 7 credits in one instrument (voice, piano, or guitar) with an optional Senior Recital.

 Professional Applied Music Credits